maxsuel-fa/pmm-lexical-analyzer/README.md

 ## Compilation

-To compile the lexical analyzer, symple run the following command in the terminal:
+To compile the lexical analyzer, symply run the following command in the terminal:

 ```
 make